Resources compiled by Repro in Seattle

 If you have the Providence health plan, abortion is not covered.
 Washington will pay for your abortion through the Increasing Access to Reproductive Choice program.

-People who need abortion care can reach out to the Northwest Abortion Access Fund to get additional help paying for abortion care, travel, and a place to stay while traveling.
+People who need abortion care can reach out to the Northwest Abortion Access Fund to get additional help paying for care costs, travel, and a place to stay while traveling.

 Some clinics may also provide their patients with financial assistance.